cilium/cilium/Documentation/gettingstarted/istio.rst

 .. note::

-   If running on minikube, you may need to up the memory available to the minikube VM from the defaults.
-8GB should be enough (``--memory=8192``).
+   If running on minikube, you may need to up the memory and CPUs available to the minikube VM from the defaults and/or the instructions provided here for the other GSGs.
+6GB and 3 CPUs should be enough for Istio (``--memory=6144 --cpus=3``).

 Step 2: Install Istio
 =====================